IkBenDeSjaak/NOTS-WAPP-BrokenAccessControl/deployment.md

 4. Sign in with your Azure account
 5. Select the subscription and resource group where you deployed your App Service.
 Click Finish and on the next screen click Publish.

+ > Make sure you point to the correct url for API calls!

-## Deploy to App Service without Visual Studio
+## 3b Deploy to App Service without Visual Studio

 First of all, install Azure CLI by following [these](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli#install) instructions.
 You also need git installed on your system.